-If you need and are eligible for social housing, your application is placed on the housing register—a single list of approved applicants waiting for social housing.
+If you are eligible for social housing, your application is placed on the housing register—a record of approved applicants waiting for social housing.

-- High need: People whose current housing isn’t suitable and who have a medium number of issues accessing or keeping a tenancy in a private rental property
+- High need: People whose current housing isn’t suitable and who have some complex factors that affect their ability to access or maintain a tenancy in a private rental property

-- Moderate need: People whose current housing isn’t suitable and who have a low number of issues accessing or keeping a tenancy in a private rental property
+- Moderate need: People whose current housing isn’t suitable and who have a low number of barriers accessing or keeping a tenancy in a private rental property

-- Lower need: People who have issues with their current housing but don’t have any issues getting suitable housing—they can afford a private rental property.
+- Lower need: People who have issues with their current housing but are able to access suitable housing in the private rental market

 Assessing your application for housing